absmach/supermq-docs/docs/events.md

    }
    ```

-## Things Service
+## Clients Service

-For every operation that has side effects (that is changing service state) `things` service will generate new event and publish it to Redis Stream called `supermq.things`.
+For every operation that has side effects (that is changing service state) `clients` service will generate new event and publish it to Redis Stream called `supermq.clients`.
 Every event has its own event ID that is automatically generated and `operation` field that can have one of the following values:

-- `thing.create` for thing creation
+- `client.create` for client creation
-- `thing.update` for thing update
+- `client.update` for client update
-- `thing.remove` for thing change of state
+- `client.remove` for client change of state
-- `thing.view` for thing view
+- `client.view` for client view
-- `thing.list` for listing things
+- `client.list` for listing clients
-- `thing.list_by_channel` for listing things by channel
+- `client.list_by_channel` for listing clients by channel
-- `thing.identify` for thing identification
+- `client.identify` for client identification
 - `channel.create` for channel creation
 - `channel.update` for channel update
 - `channel.remove` for channel change of state
 - `channel.view` for channel view
 - `channel.list` for listing channels
-- `channel.list_by_thing` for listing channels by thing
+- `channel.list_by_client` for listing channels by client
 - `policy.authorize` for policy authorization
 - `policy.add` for policy creation
 - `policy.update` for policy update
 - `policy.remove` for policy deletion
 - `policy.list` for listing policies

-By fetching and processing these events you can reconstruct `things` service state.
+By fetching and processing these events you can reconstruct `clients` service state.
 If you store some of your custom data in `metadata` field, this is the perfect way to fetch it and process it.
 If you want to integrate through [docker-compose.yml][mg-docker-compose] you can use `supermq-es-redis` service.
-Just connect to it and consume events from Redis Stream named `supermq.things`.
+Just connect to it and consume events from Redis Stream named `supermq.clients`.

-### Thing create event
+### Client create event

-Whenever thing is created, `things` service will generate new `create` event.
+Whenever client is created, `clients` service will generate new `create` event.
 This event will have the following format:

 1. In Redis Streams